zero-radiance/zero-radiance.github.io/_source_/content/post/analytic_media.md

 If your background is in real-time rendering, you may have heard of [constant, linear and exponential fog](http://www.terathon.com/lengyel/Lengyel-UnifiedFog.pdf).
 These names refer to variation of density, typically with respect to height, and can be used to model height fog and atmospheric scattering.

+Note that continuous variation of density results in continuous [variation of the index of refraction](https://www.sciencedirect.com/science/article/pii/S0021850208001183), which means that [light no longer travels along straight lines](https://en.wikipedia.org/wiki/Atmospheric_refraction).
+We will ignore this for for simplicity.

 All of these types of participating media assume a constant albedo value, which leads to a simplified expression of the analytic integral:

 $$ \tag{15} \begin{aligned}